Video Style Transfer: Coherence vs Quality

 Shrek styled with La Muse

-The core idea involves separating content and style representations using convolutional neural networks.
-For a given frame $I_t$, we extract content features $F_c$ and style features $F_s$.
-The optimization objective combines content loss $L_c$ and style loss $L_s$:
+The basic idea is separating content and style using convolutional neural networks.
+For any frame $I_t$, you extract content features $F_c$ and style features $F_s$.
+The loss function combines three things:

 $$L_{total} = \alpha L_c + \beta L_s + \gamma L_{temporal}$$

-The temporal loss $L_{temporal}$ ensures consistency between consecutive frames.
-Given frames $I_{t-1}$ and $I_t$, we compute:
+The temporal loss $L_{temporal}$ is what prevents the flickering.
+Given two consecutive frames $I_{t-1}$ and $I_t$, you compute:

 $$L_{temporal}=\sum_{i,j}{||S(I_t)-S(I_{t-1})||}$$